 - 4 - To engage and support faculty members who are developing new work in their theatre programs.

 Play submissions are to be made electronically in either PDF or Word Document format.
-The script needs to be blinded- that is with title page but no identification of playwright or school affiliation; a second, cover sheet also needs to be included which will have the playwright and school ID, contact info and play synopsis
+The script needs to be blinded- that is with title page but no identification of playwright or school affiliation.
+Please fill out all categories on the submission form that can be found at the submittable link on this page.

 Each year Region VII invites a number of 10-minute and one act plays (usually six in each category) to be performed at its regional festival.
 For 10-minute plays, now staged as concert readings, writers work closely with a guest faculty director of their play.
 One act plays may be readings or can be more fully staged with simple or minimal theatre resources.
 Two winning 10-minute plays and two winning one-act plays are then selected as National Semi-finalist plays to be considered for an invitation to the national festival in Washington, D.C. in the Spring.
 We are excited to transition into a newer, more efficient program for submitting our work, and getting it out to readers.
 Submittable will now be used nation wide by the National Playwriting Program.
 Please follow the link to the KCACTF Region VII submittable page enter your work.

 Faculty Director Opportunities